-Participation by Committee Members will be from remote locations.
+Participation by members of the Board of Directors will be from remote locations.
 Public access and participation will only be available telephonically/electronically.

+To virtually attend the meeting and to be able to view any presentations or additional materials provided at the meeting, please join online via Webex using the link and information below:

+Via Web: https://irwd.webex.com/irwd/j.php?MTID=ma95e596295aa307f5b9225f4bd1ed186

+Meeting Number (Access Code): 146 904 1412

+Meeting Password: 59tSPS8bQZc

-To virtually attend the meeting and to be able to view any presentations or additional materials provided at the meeting, please join online via Webex using the link and information below: Via Web: https://irwd.my.webex.com/irwd.my/j.php?MTID=m7ca415b693e68dc6eac316cb12f46c8a Meeting Number: 126 455 8569 Password: G8u32mCqBgG (48832627 from phones and video systems) After joining the meeting, in order to ensure all persons can participate and observe the meeting, please select the "Call in" option and use a telephone to access the audio for the meeting shown.
-Please enter the attendee identification number, which will be provided when you connect to Webex, followed by #.
+After joining the meeting, in order to ensure all persons can participate and observe the meeting, please select the "Call in" option and use a telephone to access the audio for the meeting by using the call-in information and attendee identification number provided.

 As courtesy to the other participants, please mute your phone when you are not speaking.

-11:30 a.m., Committee Room, Second Floor, District Office CALL TO ORDER 15600 Sand Canyon Avenue, Irvine, California Chair: Peer Swan Member: Steve LaMar ATTENDANCE Paul Cook Cheryl Clary ALSO PRESENT Kevin Burton Wendy Chambers
+PLEASE NOTE: Participants joining the meeting will be placed into the WebEx lobby when the Board enters closed session.
+Participants who remain in the "lobby" will automatically be returned to the open session of the Board once the closed session has concluded.
+Participants who join the meeting while the Board is in closed session will receive a notice that the meeting has been locked.
+They will be able to join the meeting once the closed session has concluded.

+CALL TO ORDER 5:00 p.m.

+ROLL CALL Directors LaMar, McLaughlin, Swan, and Withers, and President Reinhart